ssebastianmag/hydrogen-wavefunctions/README.md

 Readers, scholars, researchers and institutions are welcome to reference or incorporate it in their own work as appropriate.

 > [!IMPORTANT]
-> This work is openly available for academic, research and educational purposes.
+> This work is openly available for academic, research and educational purposes.<br>
->
 > Voluntary contributions to support this effort are welcome.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G31KWRWG)